Please send me information about this trip

 Day 1: Arrive Santiago, Chile

+Welcome to Chile!
 Our driver will be waiting at the airport.
-Flights usually arrive in the morning / Transfer to hotel / Lunch / Santiago Guided City Tour - Hotel Casa de Todos
+Flights usually arrive in the morning / Transfer to hotel / Lunch / Short Tour of City Center - Hotel

 Day 2: Fly from Santiago to Punta Arenas / Penguin Colony on Magdalena Island

-Located 32 km northeast of Punta Arenas, in the middle of the Strait of Magellan, Magdalena Island is a must for animal lovers This island has been a protected area since 1982, in which it was renamed “Los Pinguinos Natural Moment”.
-It has an interesting ecosystem, with more than 60.000 penguin couples, as well as other species, including cormorants, which come to reproduce during the summer.
-Return to Punta Arenas - Hotel Lacolet
+Pickup from Santiago hotel and transfer to Santiago (SCL) airport for flight to Punta Arenas where your local guide will be waiting.
+Transfer to hotel, lunch on your own, then transfer to the dock where you board the ferry for 2-hrs to Magdalena Island and the largest penguin colony in Chile.
+You have about an hour to explore the beautiful isolated island on foot, including "The Lighthouse" environmental interpretation center, and over 120,000 Magellanic Penguins.
+Located 32 km northeast of Punta Arenas, in the middle of the Strait of Magellan, Magdalena Island is a must for animal lovers.
+This island has been a protected area since 1982, in which it was renamed “Los Pinguinos Natural Monument”.
+It has an interesting ecosystem, with more than 60,000 penguin couples, as well as other species, including cormorants, which come to reproduce during the summer.
+Return to Punta Arenas – Hotel

-Day 4: Torres del Paine National Park / Lookouts / Picnic / Pehoe and Grey Lake Navigation
+Day 4: Torres del Paine National Park / Short Hike to Blue Lagoon

-Day 5: Day trip into Patagonia National Park / Gauchos BBQ / Horse Ride
+Day 5: Day trip into Torres del Paine National Park

 Frequently Asked Questions